jc0714/SampleCode/README.md

 ## 2. SecondPageVC: Efficient Cell Reuse and Selection

 **Main Features**:
-- Displays a table with 50 rows, allowing users to select rows.
 - Selected rows are tracked in a `Set` that stores selected row indexes.
 The table updates with an animation when a row is selected or deselected.

 **Cell Reuse**: